-The U.S. government and other governments have shown significant interest in pursuing healthcare reform.
+The U.S. government and other governments have shown significant and increased interest in pursuing healthcare reform.
 Government-adopted reform measures could adversely impact the pricing of healthcare products and services in the United States or internationally and the amount of reimbursement available from governmental agencies or other third-party payors.
-The continuing efforts of the U.S. and foreign governments, insurance companies, managed care organizations and other payors of health care services to contain or reduce healthcare costs may adversely affect our ability to set prices for any approved product candidate which we believe are fair, and our ability to generate revenues and achieve and maintain profitability.
+The continuing efforts of the U.S. and foreign governments, insurance companies, managed care organizations and other payors of health care services to contain or reduce healthcare costs may adversely affect our ability to set prices for any approved product or our product candidates which we believe are fair, and our ability to generate revenues and achieve and maintain profitability.